Weapon Kata & Ko Budo

-Perhaps the most well known of all Okinawan weapons, the nunchuku are feared for their high speed and deadly effect.
-Originally used to pound wheat into flour, crush rice, pull roots and guide a horse as the bit, the nunchuku were, like countless other farming implements, used against the Imperial Japanese invaders.
+Perhaps the most well known of all Okinawan weapons, the nunchaku are feared for their high speed and deadly effect.
+Originally used to pound wheat into flour, crush rice, pull roots and guide a horse as the bit, the nunchaku were, like countless other farming implements, used against the Imperial Japanese invaders.

-The prime use of the nunchuku apart from strikes is as a weapon for wrapping, the chain or rope allows for intercepting a strike, wrapping it and trapping.
+The prime use of the nunchaku apart from strikes is as a weapon for wrapping, the chain or rope allows for intercepting a strike, wrapping it and trapping.

 The Tonfa is a stick approximately 18 inches long with a side handle approximately 5 inches long usually made of a hard wood such as red or white oak.